Card Renewal, Card Replacement & Lost Cards

 Step 3: Issue replacement Card

-The Replace Card endpoint allows you to replace a card and also allow you to choose what is transferred to the new card.
+The Replace Card endpoint allows you to replace a card and also allows you to choose what is transferred to the new card.
 You can replace a card by making a POST request to the Replace Card endpoint.
 For example:

 {{base-url}}/cards/{{publicToken}}/replace